nh916/pure-js-timer/README.md

 # functions

 ## ```start_timer(amount)``` *or* ```start_timer(amount, id = "timer")```
 **takes an (timer amount:int, id:String)**

-By defualt the ID is set to "timer" but it can be overwritten to any other ID the developer wants to use
+By defualt the ID is set to "timer" but it can be overwritten to any other div ID the developer wants to use

 amount is the amount of seconds the developer wants the timer to run for.
 Example 30 seconds
 ### Example: